Small Business COVID-19 Resources & Tax Credits

 The coronavirus pandemic has dramatically altered the way most businesses operate.
 From remote workforces to curbside pickup, the ability to adapt and be flexible is now essential for future success.
 Many companies, however, have already fallen victim to COVID-19.
-Large retailers, such as Pier 1 and Tuesday Morning, are among the ever-growing list of stores that have filed bankruptcy.
+Large retailers, such as Pier 1 and Tuesday Morning, are among the ever-growing list of stores that have filed for bankruptcy.
 The outlook for small business owners, however, may be far worse.
 It is estimated that 3.5 million small businesses may close by July.
-Up to 7.5 million may permanently shut their doors, if the pandemic continues through the summer.
+Up to 7.5 million may permanently shut their doors if the pandemic continues through the summer.
 Thankfully, many states are now working to reopen most businesses to the public.
 In addition, there are also many COVID-19 resources and tax credits to help small business owners struggling during these unprecedented times.

 Tax Credits & Changes

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act and Families First Coronavirus Response Act (FFCRA) both include several new tax credits and changes to help small business owners.
 As always, it is a good idea to consult with a tax professional to determine which of these may apply specifically to your situation.